GAM-team/GAM/docs/Vault-Takeout.md

 For `corpus mail`, you can specify whether to use the new export system:
 * `usenewexport false` - Do not use the new export system
 * `usenewexport true` - Use the new export system

+For `corpus mail`, you can specify whether to enable exporting linked Drive files:
+* `exportlinkeddrivefiles false` - Do not export linked Drive files
+* `exportlinkeddrivefiles true` - Export linked Drive files

 See: https://support.google.com/vault/answer/4388708#new_gmail_export&zippy=%2Cfebruary-new-gmail-export-system-available